 There’s a drive through Starbucks not too far from my house.
 This has been one of few bright spots in my move.
 Thanks to Will, I am addicted to vanilla white mochas.
 Many times I stop by to get one, even though it’s scorching hot outside (at least 1,946 degrees.
 Celsius.
 In the shade.)
 But the coffee reminds me of DC, of grabbing coffee before my 8 o’clock sophomore year after unhappily disentangling myself from the tiny bed I shared with Gay Husband.

 This day was no different except I decided to stay awhile and people watch.
 I like doing that too.
 I ordered my coffee (tall, extra whipped cream) and a slice of lemon pound cake so the caffeine on an empty wouldn’t send me into a shivering, shaking caffeine crash.
-I grab a big mushy chair near the floor to ceiling windows and curl my legs under me, The 48 Laws of Power resting in my lap, and one day I will get around to rereading and studying it and taking those notes I promised myself I’d take.
+I grab a big mushy chair near the floor to ceiling windows and curl my legs under me, a book resting in my lap.
+One day I will actually get around to reading it.
 But not today.
 Today I study the Starbucks crowd, a healthy mix of every demographic possible.
 I watch the couple a few feet from me, a beautiful Latina girl tucked under the arm of a amazingly tall black man who is playing in her hair.
 The grandma with her long gray hair pulled back in a tight bun, playing with her granddaughter who’s enjoying a chocolate chip cookie as big as her head.
 I look over the crowd casually, sipping my coffee, and then I see him seeing me about the same exact moment.

 He’s tall, but not awkwardly so, flawless, beautiful, chocolate skin, confident stride away from his Benz.
 Nice suit.
 From the way it drapes his broad frame I’d say it must be custom made.
 He reeks of success, of wealth, not the ostentatious kind, but rather the subtle, not so obnoxious kind that you can actually stand to live with.
 Beautiful teeth.
 Brilliantly white, dead straight.
 Nice hands, the kind you wouldn’t mind feeling against your skin.
 He looks me dead in my eyes.
 Smiles wider.
 Dimples.
 The air around him seems hazy, like he walked out of a bad TV movie dream sequence.
 Must be the heat.